rhyolight/numenta-web/packages/numenta.com/pages/events/2018/03/01/cosyne-2018.md

 brief:
 date: 2018/03/01
 event:
-  what: "A Neural Mechanism for Determining Allocentric Locations of Sensed Features <br/> Robust dendritic Computations with Sparse Distributed Representations"
+  what: "A Neural Mechanism for Determining Allocentric Locations of Sensed Features, Robust dendritic Computations with Sparse Distributed Representations"
   when:
     begin: 2018/03/01
     end: 2018/03/06